 Recent studies reveal that beta-carotene plays a vital role in supporting the immune system and may prevent certain types of cancer.

-Finally, a study following 68,109 people found that people who consumed fish oil supplements at least four times a week were
+Finally, a review of data for 68,109 people found that those who consumed fish oil supplements at least four times a week were

-According to the American Institute for Cancer Research, all nuts exhibit cancer-preventing properties, but scientists have studied walnuts more than other types of nut.
+According to the American Institute for Cancer Research, all nuts appear to have cancer-preventing properties, but scientists have studied walnuts more than other types.

 Walnuts contain a substance called pedunculagin, which the body metabolizes into urolithins.
 Urolithins are compounds that bind to estrogen receptors and may play a role in preventing breast cancer.